Our DNA Tests

 The person providing a DNA sample (the donor) must have:

-If the donor is under the age of 18 years, or a person who is incapable of signing due to mental disability, the affidavit must be completed by:
+If the donor is under the age of 18 years, the affidavit must be completed by:

 To satisfy the chain-of-custody requirements and ensure the samples aren’t tampered with: